rgwohlbold/scanct/README.md

 3. Build the binary: `go build -o scanct cmd/scanct/main.go`.
 4. Run the binary: `./scanct <options>`.

+## Usage

+All flags are documented in [main.go](blob/main/cmd/scanct/main.go). scanct stores all its information in a SQLite database, `instance.db`.
+This makes it resilient to restarts, as entries that have not been fully processed are retried on the next run.

 ## License

 `scanct` is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.